시험덤프

 Question No : 12

-What is an effective method that helps to ensure data accuracy?
+What is an effective method that helps to ensure consistent AI performance across these sites?

 정답: